Edge Importance in Complex Networks: Introduction

 The graph associated with the adjacency matrix $\A^T$ is known as the \emph{reverse graph} to ${\mathcal G}$.
 Thus, the total communicability of the graph ${\mathcal G}$ and of the reverse graph are the same.

 We are interested in investigating the importance of the edges of a graph ${\mathcal G}$ and, in particular, in determining which edge weights can be reduced or set to zero without significantly affecting the total communicability.
 A possible approach to investigate the importance of edges is to consider the line graph associated with the graph.
 The edges of ${\mathcal G}$ correspond to vertices in the associated line graph, and the importance of the edges in ${\mathcal G}$ can be measured by the subgraph centrality of the vertices of the line graph.
 This approach is investigated in \cite{DLCMR2,DLCMR3}.
 However, it is quite cumbersome to construct the line graph except for small graphs.
-A simple heuristic technique was proposed by Arrigo and Benzi \cite{AB}, who define the importance of an edge in terms of the importance of the vertices where the edge starts and ends.
-However, this approach is not guaranteed to correctly rank the importance of edges; see \cite[Section 5.4]{DLCMR2} for an example.
+A simple heuristic technique was proposed by Arrigo and Benzi \cite{AB}, who define the edge total communicability and seek to remove edges whose removal does not reduce the edge total communicability much.
+This approach is quite easy to implement for networks that are small enough to allow the computation of the singular value decomposition of the associated adjacency matrix; however, it is not straightforward to use for large-scale networks.
+Moreover, the importance of an edge is assumed to depend on the importance of the vertices that it connects.
+This holds for some networks, but not for others.
+Therefore, this approach to edge removal may result in removals that are not in agreement with intuition.
 More recently an approach that uses the right and left Perron vectors of the adjacency matrix in combination with the Wilkinson perturbation to determine which weights to increase in order to increase the total communicability has been described in \cite{DLCJNR,NR}.
 An analogous technique is applied in \cite{EHNR} to discern which weights in a weighted multilayer network can be decreased without affecting the total communicability significantly.

 Another approach to study the importance of edges is to evaluate the Fr\'echet derivatives of the total communicability \eqref{TC} with respect to the weights.
 This approach was advocated by De la Cruz Cabrera et al. \cite{DLCJNR} and recently Schweitzer \cite{Sc} described how to speed up the computations.
 Introduce the gradient